 William Phillips was a career diplomat.
 He served as Assistant Secretary of State (1917-1920), Minister to the Netherlands (1920-1922), Ambassador to the Netherlands and Minister to Luxembourg (1922-1927), Minister to Canada (1927-1929), Under Secretary of State (1933-1936) and Ambassador to Italy (1936-1940).

 In August of 1930, he applied for (and subsequently received) permission to remodel 17 Commonwealth, lowering the front entrance from the first floor to the ground level, and adding a bay window and two stories to the rear ell.
 The remodeling was designed by architects Richardson, Barott, and Richardson.
-Plans for the remodeling — including floor plans, framing plans, and a rear elevation — are included in the City of Boston Blueprints Colection in the Boston Public Library’s Arts Department (reference BIN P-82).
+Plans for the remodeling — including floor plans, framing plans, and a rear elevation — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-82).

 William and Caroline Phillips lived at 17 Commonwealth until about 1933, when he was appointed Under Secretary of State and moved to Washington DC.
 He continued to own the house and lease it to others.

 By the 1933-1934 winter season, it was the home of George Hastings Swift and his wife, Lucile Darst (Casey) Swift.
 They previously had lived at 21 Beaver Place.

 George Swift was president of the Brighton Stock Yards Company and the New England representative of the meat packing firm, Swift & Company, founded by his father, Gustavus Franklin Swift.

 The Swifts continued to live at 17 Commonwealth until about 1940, when William and Caroline Phillips returned from his service as Ambassador to Italy.
 The Swifts moved to the Ritz-Carlton Hotel.